yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 print    :: Show a => a -> IO ()
 ~~~

-Or more interrestingly, we remark each expression in the `do` block has a type of `IO a`.
+Or more interestingly, we remark each expression in the `do` block has a type of `IO a`.

 <pre>
 main = do